memgraph/helm-charts/README.md

 When `scrapeMemgraphDirectly=true`, the chart runs each instance with `--metrics-format=OpenMetrics` and exposes the metrics port automatically (for the standalone chart you do not need to set `service.enableHttpMonitoring`).
 All other `vmagentRemote` / `vectorRemote` settings are the same as the examples below.
 The metrics endpoint is served over plain HTTP.

+The chart always pins `--metrics-format`, in both directions: with `prometheus.enabled=true` it sets `JSON`, the format the `mg-exporter` reads.
+Memgraph 3.12 changed the server-side default from `JSON` to `OpenMetrics`, so a chart that left the flag unset would hand the exporter a payload it cannot parse.
+If you set both switches, `scrapeMemgraphDirectly` wins and the instances serve OpenMetrics.

 ### In-cluster scraping with kube-prometheus-stack
 For an in-cluster Prometheus (e.g. `kube-prometheus-stack`), set `prometheus.serviceMonitor.enabled=true` to provision a `ServiceMonitor`.
 By default it scrapes the `mg-exporter`; set the top-level `scrapeMemgraphDirectly=true` to scrape Memgraph's OpenMetrics endpoint directly instead (no exporter; requires Memgraph >= 3.11).
 The same `scrapeMemgraphDirectly` switch governs both the in-cluster ServiceMonitor and the remote `vmagentRemote`.